kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 The system motion is completely described using two generalized coordinates:

 - **x** : Horizontal displacement of the cart
-- **Î¸** : Angular displacement of the pendulum measured from the upright equilibrium position
+- **θ** : Angular displacement of the pendulum measured from the upright equilibrium position

 The corresponding state vector is defined as